 Back in 2014 I wrote a good chunk of the Zimbra Anti-Spam Strategies community wiki.
-In the intervening six years, a lot has changed, but unfortunately email remains the number one attack vector for malware, phishing, whaling and other scams.
+In the intervening eight years, a lot has changed, but unfortunately email remains the number one attack vector for malware, phishing, whaling and other scams.

-In this blog post we describe how we supplement the various open-source anti-spam capabilities that ship with Zimbra with two commercial block list providers for a low-cost, high-impact solution.
-For customers with additional compliance, email continuity, data loss prevention and archiving needs, we offer Mimecast, Gartner’s consistent top player in the Secure Email Gateway space.
+In this blog post, continuously updated since March 2019, we describe how we supplement the various open-source anti-spam capabilities that ship with Zimbra with three commercial block list providers for a low-cost, high-impact solution.

 Once again, we cannot overemphasize the need for periodic end-user training.
 Anti-spam will never be perfect, so users need to be trained when to pause, take a deep breath and think before they open or reply to an email.
 When a user receives an email from someone they know, but the email seems suspicious, DO NOT REPLY to the email!
 Instead, train your users to FORWARD the email to the (alleged) original sender.
 This is because the “From:” portion of an email can be easily forged, but the recipient will have the correct email address for the sender in their Address Book.